alexbevi/alexbevi.github.com/_posts/2026-07-15-reconstructing-rippers-iavf-media-pipeline.markdown

 The executable contains additional branches for FLIC setup at `0x69`, custom packet loading at `0x6b`, and FLIC frame decoding at `0x76`.
 None of the 475 files in this data set uses those commands.
 They are confirmed capabilities of the original player, but not yet justified implementation targets for the ScummVM engine.

 There is also data after the logical end of many files.
 All 475 files in the corpus contain `0x70`, which stops the original dispatch loop.
 In 425 files it is followed by a `0x79` record and a variable-sized payload; the other 50 end immediately.
-Ghidra confirms that `0x79` is never dispatched because playback has already stopped.
+Ghidra confirms that `0x79` is never dispatched because packet processing has already stopped.
 In every observed trailer, `arg1` is the remaining payload size and `arg2` is `arg1 - arg0`, but the payload's purpose remains unknown.

 ## Rebuilding Smacker instead of replacing it